monimiller/personal-site/data/blog/SOTW_Elpha.md

 ### Some Favorite Elpha Resources

 - [Elpha Salary Database](https://elpha.com/salary-database).
-Pretty self-explanatory, but an amazing resource for market rates.
+An amazing resource for current market rates.
 - [Salary Negotiations](https://elpha.com/resources/salary-negotiation-tips).
 Discussing the thing we all despise.
 - [Job Quitting](https://elpha.com/resources/how-to-quit-your-job-just-started).
 A scary topic that is handled eloquently in this article.